mis350-s21/final-project-final-project/Readme.md

 - [x] Customer will gain the reset that show the detalis about the bill .

-- [x] customers put the address to deliver their order
+- [x] Inventory will calculate the quantities of available products .
 - [x] customers choose the right time for delivery

 - [x] the  store provides the process of choosing to pay via Knet or cash